Your Android device and your Chromecast or TV with Chromecast built-in will establish a direct connection when you cast your screen.

 - If you do not have access to your router settings, or if you are attempting to connect through a guest, hotel or public network with AP or client isolation, you'll be unable to set up your Chromecast.

 Stuttering or poor qualityIf you experience stuttering or poor quality when you cast your Android screen, follow the steps below:

 - The Android device and Chromecast device should be within 15 feet (4 meters) of each other.
 The Chromecast or TV with Chromecast built-in should be 15 feet (4 meters) away from the router, or less.

 - Make sure both your Chromecast device and Android device are both connected to the same Wi-Fi network channel, either 2.4 GHz or 5 GHz.

-- All devices running Android 5.0 or later support the Cast screen feature.
+- All devices running Android 8.0 or later (for Google Home app controls) support the Cast screen feature.
 However, these Android devices have been tested to work best for Android screen casting.
 Other Android devices may not have the necessary power to provide an optimized screen casting experience.

 If you experience low volume when you cast your Android screen, change the volume setting from the Google Home app:

 - Download the Google Home app (if not already installed).